HazyResearch/deepdive/README.md

 Next, you will define how to generate feature relations.
 There are several ways this can be done:

 - By defining new relations with Datalog rules.
 - By running user-defined functions (UDFs) over your relations.
-UDFs can be written in SQL, Python, or C.
+UDFs can be written in Python (more languages coming soon).
+The input to the UDF is a relation defined by a SQL statement, and the function maps each tuple to a new tuple in the output relation.

 #### Using Datalog